Azure/azureml-examples/CONTRIBUTING.md

 * run `black .` from the root of the repo to format the code
 * run `black-nb --clear-output .` from the root of the repo to format the notebooks

-> Warning: when adding a new notebook, add a single line description of the notebook to "metadata" > "readme" > "desc".
-See existing notebooks for examples.
-The specifics of notebook metadata is under construction.

 ### Organization

 * `notebooks` is for general example notebooks using AML